 DLR (CC-BY 3.0).

-Research scientists of the System Enabling Technology department working on the on-ground verification of the Laser Ranging Instrument of the Gravity Recovery and Climate Experiment (GRACE) follow-on space mission which is scheduled to be launched in 2017.
+Research scientists of the System Enabling Technologies department working on the on-ground verification of the Laser Ranging Instrument of the Gravity Recovery and Climate Experiment (GRACE) follow-on space mission which was successfully launched in 2018.

 Adjustment of the laser interferometer which is used as a part of a test equipment for high performance thermal characterization of highly stable materials at a temperature range from 150K to 350K.